toitware/artemis-releases/README.md

 # Artemis

+Artemis is a fleet management system for Toit devices.
+It connects your devices to the cloud and makes it possible to seamlessly update the firmware, containers, and configurations that run on your devices.

 ## Installation

 Artemis consists of a single executable.
 Download the corresponding tar.gz or .zip file and use the executable that is in it.